SATVIK2204/Image-Captioner/README.md

 The model is trained on 2 neural networks, a ANN for training the images and a RNN for training the captions, and then joined by using the decoders.

-The 'glove.6B.50d' was used for embedding the words
+The 'glove.6B.50d' tokenizer was used for embedding the words.

+The model is made using the Keras api and trained using the Tensorflow Backend.